parisepigenetics/RASflow_EDC/README.md

 ### Storage space
 Sometimes you may reach the quota you have for your project.
 To check the quota, run:
 ```
-[username@ clust-slurm-client ]$ RASflow_IFB : mfsgetquota -H /shared/projects/YourProjectName/
+[username@clust-slurm-client RASflow_IFB]$ mfsgetquota -H /shared/projects/YourProjectName/
 ```
 In principle it should raise an error, but sometimes it doesn't and it's hard to find out what is the problem.
-So if a task fails with no error (typically mapping or counting), try to make more space (or ask for more space on Community [support](https://community.cluster.france-bioinformatique.fr)) before trying again.
+So if a task fails with no error (typically mapping or counting), try to make more space (or ask for more space on [Community support](https://community.cluster.france-bioinformatique.fr)) before trying again.

 ---